-47. No person at any meeting of any members of the Association or at or in connection with any competition shall either speak or act in any offensive or unseemly manner toward or concerning any judge, official, competitor member of the or Association.
+47. No person at any meeting of any members of the Association or at or in connection with any competition shall either speak or act in any offensive or unseemly manner toward or official. concerning any judge, member of competitor or the Association.
 No person shall attempt by any means to influence the judge of any competition in arriving at a decision.
 No person shall prompt or instruct in the vicinity of the board or stage on which a competition is being held.